alexmehandzhiyska/alexmehandzhiyska/README.md

 - **4th place** - National Olympiad of Information Technologies 2022 (distributed applications)

 ## 🔭 Projects
-- 🧑‍🏫 <b>STEM Swift Academy (SSA)</b> - a personal project which aims to provide students with high-quality online exam preparation.
+- 🧑‍🏫 **STEM Swift Academy** - a personal project which aims to provide students with high-quality online exam preparation.
 It is the first educational app in Bulgaria to implement some of the most effective study techniques, such as Active Recall, Spaced Repetition, Kolb's Experiential cycle, Priming, etc. - https://github.com/alexmehandzhiyska/stem-swift-academy<br><br>
-- 👧 <b>DaDay</b> - a kids mental health app I started working on during the HackAUBG 4.0 hackathon.
+- 👧 **DaDay** - a kids mental health app I started working on during the HackAUBG 4.0 hackathon.
 I am responsible for the front-end part of the app, and I work in a dev team with Diyan Kalaydzhiev. - https://github.com/alexmehandzhiyska/DaDay<br><br>
-- 💰 <b>Postbank Discount Management App</b> - a project I developed in a team with Miro and Georgi during SoftUni Fest 2022 (a 48-hour hackathon) - https://github.com/alexmehandzhiyska/postbank-fe
+- 💰 **Postbank Discount Management App** - a project I developed in a team with Miro and Georgi during SoftUni Fest 2022 (a 48-hour hackathon) - https://github.com/alexmehandzhiyska/postbank-fe
 <br><br>
 ## 📫 How to reach me:
 You can find all of my social media accounts on my LinkTree: https://linktr.ee/AlexandrinaMehandzhiyska